Top 10 Tropical Fruit Trees to Grow

-With a sunny window and a little patience, you can grow tropical plants for your home.
+With a sunny window and a little patience, you can grow tropical fruit trees in your home.
+It’s easier than ever to grow exotic fruit.

-If you’re a gardener who enjoys a challenge, it’s time to go tropical!
+If you’re a gardener who enjoys a challenge, it’s time to grow tropical fruit trees!
 Laurelynn and Byron Martin, co-owners of Logee’s Plants for Home & Garden in Danielson, Connecticut, and authors of the book Growing Tasty Tropical Plants, have been helping people grow oranges, lemons, dragon fruit and more in their homes for years.

-You might think these fruits thrive only in mild, sunny climates.
+You might think these tropical fruit trees thrive only in mild, sunny climates and southern plant zones.
 But with the increasing number of ornamentals and dwarf varieties on the market, it’s easier than ever to grow your favorite exotic fruit.

-We’re profiling some of our top choices from Laurelynn and Byron’s book here, but you can pick up a copy for yourself for more ideas.
+We’re profiling some of our top tropical fruit trees from Laurelynn and Byron’s book here, but you can pick up a copy for yourself for more ideas.
 With sunlight and the right container, you’ll have a whole new take on what a houseplant can be.

-If you’re just getting into tropical plants, lemons are a good place to start.
+If you’re just getting into tropical fruit trees, lemons are a good place to start.
 They grow 3 to 5 feet, but you can also grow them in a hanging basket.
 Use the fruits as they ripen, or leave them on the tree to harvest throughout the year.

 Why we love it: It’s easy!
 The Meyer cultivar is one of the most popular; its fruits produce almost twice as much juice as ordinary lemons.
 Ponderosa is also a good option, because it bears fruit easily.